Bathing your dog regularly is an essential element of dog care. And the need to keep your dog healthy and clean doesn’t stop during cold weather.

 You’re balancing both emotional and physical dog care.

-Your dog will remain healthy and protected with a towel bath.
-And at the same time, your dog will be thankful to you for not pushing it into a shower on a cold day.
+A towel bath will keep your dog healthy and protected.
+At the same time, it will be thankful to you for not pushing it into a shower on a cold day.

 Prepare an indoor bath